apache/ofbiz-framework/README.md

 `gradlew loadAdminUserLogin -PuserLoginId=MyUserName`

+#### Compile Java using Xlint output

+Xlint prints output of all warnings detected by the compiler

+`gradlew -PXlint build`

+#### Run OWASP tool to identify dependency vulnerabilities (CVEs)

+The below command activates a gradle plugin (OWASP) and Identifies and reports known vulnerabilities (CVEs) in OFBiz library dependencies.
+This command takes a long time to execute because it needs to download all plugin dependencies and the CVE identification process is also time consuming

+`gradlew -PenableOwasp dependencyCheck`

 #### Setup eclipse project for OFBiz

 Thanks to some gradle magic, setting up OFBiz on eclipse is very